 My concern at this stage was that Arsenal were looking sluggish.
 The passing was far from crisp, and they seemed to be second best to almost every loose ball or 50/50 challenge.
 Following the draw at Sunderland, I wonder if this is now going to be a template for trying to deal with Arsenal; and if so Arteta is going to need to find an answer - and quickly.
 To be fair, we could have perhaps have expected a reaction following all the effort put in on Wednesday evening.
 Plus Chelsea had had an extra day's rest.
 But I was nonetheless concerned that something was missing.

-Taylor's pal - despite being best known as a right back - was dominating Zubimendi in the middle of the park, the home team were creating a few half chances (one superb block from Rice prevented Neto from getting a shot off from a very dangerous position), and Caicedo was getting away a lot of kicking and shoving.
+Taylor's pal - despite being best known as a right back - was dominating Zubimendi in the middle of the park, the home team were creating a few half chances (one superb block from Rice prevented Neto from getting a shot off from a very dangerous position), and Caicedo was getting away with a lot of kicking and shoving.

 Until, in the 35th minute, he took it too far.
 A late lunge at Merino saw him miss the ball completely, and make strong contact with the latter's shin/ankle.
 The more you looked at, the worse it looked, and a red card was inevitable.
 Surely - despite having been second best up to that point - it was advantage Arsenal.
 Or so one would expect...